maythaswang/streaming-data-pipeline/README.md

 \[Version 1\]
 - Please use the specified application in `/src/main/java/com/datastreaming/MALTopRaw` and `/src/main/java/com/datastreaming/AnimeDetails` directory
+- This version uses traditional Producer-Consumer model.
 - `MALTopRawProducer.java` -> `MALTopRawConsumer.java` -> `AnimeDetailsConsumer.java` which will then write to elasticsearch topic `to-elastic-search`
+- For this version, we uses MAL API to call 500 animes from Top Ranking Anime every call and extract anime_id, names for `AnimeDetailsConsumer.java` to get additional details from APIs to send to Elastic Search.

 \[Version 2\]
 - Please use the specified application in `/src/main/java/com/datastreaming/CSVDataStream`
+- This version uses traditional Producer-Consumer model.
 - `CSVDataProducer.java` -> `CSVDataConsumer.java` -> `CSVDataFamilyFriendlyFilter.java` which will then write to elasticsearch topic `es-anime-data`
+- For this version, we uses Kaggle dataset and get anime_id, names for `CSVDataConsumeer.java` to get additional details from APIs. `CSVDataFamilyFriendlyFilter.java` will filter out explicit genres before sending to Elasticsearch Index.